Investment in Bonds under Section 54EC

-- Full Investment: After fulfilling all the conditions, if the assesses deducts the full amount of the capital gains or profits provided the complete amount accrued by him/her is invested in the specified long-term investment is called full investment.
+After fulfilling all the conditions, the assesses deducts the full amount of the capital gains or profits provided the complete amount accrued by him/her, then invested in the specified long-term investment is called full investment.

-- Partial Investment: After fulfilling all the conditions, if the assesses deduct the only a partial amount of capital gains or profits in specified long-term asset is partial investment.
+After fulfilling all the conditions, if the assesses deduct the only a partial amount of capital gains or profits in the specified long-term asset, then it is the partial investment.

 How to Get More Benefits?

-There are certain other deductions that you can avail like bonds acquired jointly by two individuals, depreciable asset, installments, closure of subscription, etc.
+There are certain other deductions that you can avail like bonds gained jointly by two individuals, a depreciable asset, instalments, closure of subscription, etc.